 I hope that you had a great summer and you’re ready to get back to work.
 When I say, “get back to work,” I don’t mean what we all do day to day while working in the Princeton Public Schools’ school district.
 No, I mean, “Are we ready to get back to the work of unifying our association and empowering our members?”
 As education support professionals (ESPs), our students count on us!

 We need to get back to work making our association stronger and better than ever.
-We have several events happening this year, including ESP Day in November, PRESSA Elections (for a PRESSA Representative to travel to Minnesota in June 2018), and our continued community outreach.
+We have several events happening this year, including ESP Day in November, PRESSA Elections (for all offices), and our continued community outreach.
 We need to get back to the work of making sure our communities are safer, and inclusive of all people our communities serve.

 We need to get back to work supporting each other, no matter what we do for Princeton Public Schools.
 We know that when each and every one of us is helping another, we win.
 You know who else wins when we work together?
 Our students win.
 PRESSA will be applying for another NJEA PRIDE grant (for public relations), so that we can let the Princeton residents and students know that we are there for them.
-Since September 2014, NJEA to-date has granted PRESSA approximately $6,000 in PRIDE money , which have include Back to School Night activities in the Fall, and CommUniversity in the Spring.
+Since September 2014, NJEA to-date has granted PRESSA approximately $11,000 in PRIDE money , which have include activities in partnership with our PREA colleagues, such as CommUniversity in the Spring.

 We need to get back to work talking to our legislators about the importance of fully funding our pensions and getting real relief from the devastating impact of Chapter 78 on our paychecks.
 We currently HAVE two PRESSA members (and by PRESSA’s extension, two PREA members) on the Mercer County Education Association Legislative committee.